 Chief Curator Robert Leonard explains why City Gallery will be screening 2001: A Space Odyssey on Sunday 9 June 2019 at 2pm, in conjunction with our Semiconductor and Eva Rothschild shows.

 Behind the scenes at City Gallery, we have whiteboard meetings to explore how our shows can be extended into public programmes.
-We generate mind maps of related items—questions and people; books, films, and music; even foods—looking for hooks.
+We generate mind maps of related items—questions and people; books, films, and music—looking for hooks.
 Our current shows, Semiconductor and Eva Rothschild, dovetail beautifully, but seemed to have little in common, until we started to talk about films we might show alongside them.
 For both, the sci-fi masterpiece 2001: A Space Odyssey instantly sprung to mind.

 Stanley Kubrick’s film was timely.
 It was released in 1968, a year before a poetic Neil Armstrong took his small-but-giant step.
 Opening in an African desert at ‘the dawn of man’, the film promotes itself as ‘deep history’.
 One tribe of hairy hominids is driven from its water hole by another.
 The next day, the losers awaken to discover a black monolith, the Africus Monolith, whose perfect, minimalist rectilinearity contrasts with everything they know.
 Inspired by it, they realise they can wield bones as weapons.
 Returning to the water hole, they violently drive away their rivals—they have discovered tools.
 The scene concludes with the most outrageous match cut in cinema history.
 As the bone-club is hurled into the air, Kubrick cuts hundreds of thousands of years into the future, to a satellite drifting in space, suggesting the intervening aeons were but the blink of a cosmic eye and that the satellite is a simple extension of the club—merely another tool.